 1st InnoTrip to the Netherlands

-From 22 to 25 May 2023, the 1st InnoTrip of the iSocial Foundation will take place in the Netherlands.
+From 22 to 25 May 2023, the 1st InnoTrip of the iSocial Foundation took place in the Netherlands.

 FLAPP!